druloloy/cict-chatbot/chat-engine/core/knowledge-base.md

 ---

-The tuition fee for TCU is free.
-However, there are other fees that students need to pay, such as the miscellaneous fee, the laboratory fee, and the library fee.
+The tuition fee for Taguig City University is completely free.

 ---